For information on graduate degree programs, contact the Office of Graduate Admissions 215.951.2943 gradadm@PhilaU.edu; www.PhilaU.edu/graduate

 Note: International students may begin in fall and spring semesters only.
 Please refer to the graduate application for admissions procedures and instructions.

 The University welcomes applications for admission from qualified international students.
 Persons who have completed their studies outside the United States must present all post-secondary school credentials.
 Such credentials must include all studies completed to date, marks or examination results received, degrees, diplomas and certificates earned.
-International applicants must submit an evaluation of academic credentials.
-While World Education Services (WES) is Philadelphia University’s preferred evaluator, any evaluation service accredited through the National Association of Credential Evaluation Services (NACES) will suffice.
+International applicants may be asked to submit a course by course evaluation of academic credentials, provided by an evaluation service accredited through the National Association of Credential Evaluation Services (NACES).
 For a full listing of accredited evaluation services, visit www.NACES.org.
 Documents must be authenticated or certified, and those not written in English must be accompanied by notarized English translations.
-International students may begin in fall and spring semesters only.
-M.B.A. and M.S. in Taxation students may begin in the summer semester.

-After acceptance is granted, an International Student Agreement Form, a notarized Statement of Financial Support and official bank statements are required for the University to issue a SEVIS I-20 form.
+After acceptance is granted, a matriculation deposit, an International Student Agreement Form, a notarized Statement of Financial Support and current bank statements are required for the University to issue a SEVIS I-20 form.

 English Language Requirement

-Courses at the University are taught in English; therefore, all international graduate students are required to have proficiency in English.
-This will be measured at the time an application is considered.
+All international graduate students are required to be proficient in English at the time an application is considered.
 Required levels of English proficiency are any one of the following:

 - Test of English as a Foreign Language exam (TOEFL): Minimum of 79 (Internet-based) or equivalent